hojin-kr/lottoNumSelector/README.md

 Front HTML CSS JavaScript
 back R PHP MySQL

-A team project in Univ.
+A team project in Univ

-Not commercial now.
+Server is shutdown so not working number recommended Not commercial now.